 Be ready to clear the air.

 If you are sensitive to odors, good ventilation should be established.
-Some of the chemicals used in the construction of carpet, as well as the adhesives or hot melt seaming tapes, can have an odor for as long as 48-72 hours after installation.
-So be prepared to provided the room with adequate ventilation.
+Some chemicals used in the construction of carpet, as well as the adhesives or hot melt seaming tapes, can have an odor for as long as 48-72 hours after installation.
+So be prepared to provide the room with adequate ventilation.